These three important elements of your job search are similar, yet different.

 In today’s attention-deficit world, you have to grab the attention of the person you are talking to quickly.
 The old fashioned pitch formula was long, a bit boring, and all about you.

-And your longer version may include more information about your work history, a key achievement, and other note-worthy qualifications.
 Keep in mind, you should adjust your pitch based on your audience.

 The pitch you use while introducing yourself at a gathering with family and friends would be different from the pitch you deliver in an interview.
 The formula is similar, but the words you choose to use need to be adapted based on your audience’s understanding of what you are talking about.

-Every resume written today needs a summary.
+Every resume written today needs a Summary.
 Your summary serves as a teaser for the reader and helps them understand your qualifications at a glimpse.

 As was true for the pitch, people have short attention-spans so your summary helps hook them and convinces them to read on.
-Your summary may just be key words or it may be a short paragraph, either way, it needs to convey your message.
+Your summary may just be keywords or it may be a short paragraph, either way, it needs to convey your message.

 These are some of the elements your summary should contain: